nipoppy/nipoppy/README.md

    - Run entire dataset (provided single participant test is successful)
        - Modify and run `./heudiconv_run1.sh` and `./heudiconv_run2.sh` without the `--test-run` flag.
 This will require you to specify your real DICOM and BIDS dir paths.
        - The above scripts are written to work for single participant (i.e. single DICOM dir).
 The entire dataset can be BIDSified using a "for loop" or if you have access to a cluster you can run it parallel using heudiconv_run<>_sge.sh or heudiconv_run<>_slurm.sh queue submission scripts.
+   - Run BIDS validator for the entire dataset.
    - Heudiconv is not perfect!
-Heuristic file will also need to be updated if your dataset has different protocols for different participants.
+       - Heuristic file will also need to be updated if your dataset has different protocols for different participants.
 Any custom post-hoc changes / fixes your make to BIDS datasets must be added to proc_tracker.csv under "notes" column.
-           - Example issue: heudiconv adds mysterious suffix - possibly due to how dcm2nix handles multi-echo conversion see [neurostar issue](https://neurostars.org/t/heudiconv-adding-unspecified-suffix/21450/3)
+       - You should also open an issue on this repo with the problems and solutions you encounter during processing.
    - Once dataset passes BIDS validation, update proc_tracker.csv with BIDS_status column marked as "complete".

 ### 5. Run processing pipelines
 Curating dataset into BIDS format simplifies running several commonly used pipelines.
 Each pipeline follows similar steps: